5 things you may not know about home loan top ups

 1. A top up doesn’t involve refinancing

 A home loan top up and refinancing are two ways to tap into your equity, but they’re not the same.
-A home loan Top Up simply involves using your home equity to add a bit of extra cash to your existing mortgage.
+A home loan top up simply involves using your home equity to add a bit of extra cash to your existing mortgage.

 Alternatively, refinancing is the process of replacing your existing loan with a new mortgage, either with the same lender or a new lender.
 Besides accessing equity, borrowers will generally refinance their home loan to unlock a lower interest rate, adjust the length of their home loan or switch from a fixed-rate to a variable-rate loan (or vice versa).

-With this in mind, the documentation and process for obtaining a Top Up loan are usually simpler and quicker compared to refinancing since it involves building upon an existing loan relationship with the lender.
+With this in mind, the documentation and process for obtaining a top up loan are usually simpler and quicker compared to refinancing since it involves building upon an existing loan relationship with the lender.
 On the other hand, refinancing typically involves extensive documentation similar to the initial home loan application process, including property valuation, income verification and credit checks.
-The process can often take longer, involve more paperwork and cost more compared to a Top Up loan.
+The process can often take longer, involve more paperwork and cost more compared to a top up loan.

 2. Your mortgage repayments will increase

-When you Top Up your home loan, you’re essentially increasing the amount of money that you owe to your lender.
+When you top up your home loan, you’re essentially increasing the amount of money that you owe to your lender.
 While it might seem like common sense, it’s important to note that when you increase the balance of your home loan, you’re likely to increase your mortgage repayments too.

-When you Top Up, the time remaining on your mortgage often remains the same.
+When you top up, the time remaining on your mortgage often remains the same.
 That means that you now have to repay more money within the same amount of time, so you’ll need to make up for that by making larger repayments.
 And don’t forget, you’ll also have to pay interest on top of your loan increase, so it can be worth factoring the additional interest repayments in too.

 With this in mind, it’s important to make sure you’ve run the numbers and can comfortably afford to service higher mortgage repayments.
 It’s not difficult to calculate your loan repayments.
 In fact, we created a guide to help you understand your mortgage repayments.
-Otherwise, you can use our repayment calculator to work out how much your repayments could look like after a Top Up.
+Otherwise, you can use our repayment calculator to work out how much your repayments could look like after a top up.

 3. Topping up isn’t free